ashuang/sceneview/doc/content/design_overview.md

 See: sv::LightNode.

-### Mesh {#design_sg_mesh}

-A mesh is the fundamental drawable unit in Sceneview, and consists of one or more geometry / material resource pairs.

-To draw something in the scene (e.g., a 3D model, a triangle, a point cloud), it must be instantiated into a mesh.
+### Draw node {#design_sg_draw_node}

+A draw node contains a list of Drawable objects that the Sceneview render engine draws during each render cycle.
+A Drawable consists of a geometry and material paired together.
+You can implement custom drawables by subclassing Drawable.

-See: sv::MeshNode.
+See: sv::DrawNode.

 # Qt widgets {#design_qt_widgets}